digitallyinduced/ihp/ihp-hsx/README.md

 - UI libraries with non-standard attributes
 - Integration with third-party frameworks that extend HTML syntax

 It's not usable for libraries with highly esoteric attributes, like Alpine.js.
 Even `uncheckedHsx` will throw an error because it doesn't recognize html attributes starting with `@` or has `:` in the attribute name.
+In these cases, the spread syntax `{...attributeList}` likely your best bet.

 ## Common HSX Patterns